trevor-vincent/medusa/README.md

 # medusa
-2D tensor networks using the Cyclops library
+Quantum circuits using the Cyclops library